How to Deal with Difficult Employees as a New Manager

-Offer an additional support they need and encourage their success.
+Offer additional support they need and encourage their success.

 How to Coach an Argumentative Employee

-However, the argumentative person is often a result of defense mechanisms from dealing with a negative environment.
+However, the argumentative person is often a result of defence mechanisms from dealing with a hostile environment.

 For example, Ds in a poor environment react argumentatively.
 They become rude, impatient, pushy, and aggressive.